rlcosta177/soc-basic-stack/steps.md

 6. Uptimerobot Integration
     - register -> new monitor -> add the webserver ip(use http instead of https when necessary) -> add the uptimerobot ips to the security group list with http(s) permissions so that they can probe the website(s)

-7. Pagerduty Integration with Wazuh
+7. Pagerduty Integration with Wazuh(ref: https://medium.com/@hasithaupekshitha97/streamlining-incident-response-wazuh-integration-with-pagerduty-989d7f5476da)
-    -
+    - register to pagerduty